stephomi/nomadsculpt.com/manual/docs/stroke.md

 At 100%, every point inside the selection circle is taken into account.

 At 0%, only the nearest vertex or triangle is taken into account.
-These values can be linked for both `Normal radius` and `Position radius`, or unlocked and set independantly.
+These values can be linked for both `Normal radius` and `Position radius`, or unlocked and set independently.

 ### Depth masking